david-fong/capswalk/dev-guide.md

 - On the serverside, bind events to functions declared on a prototype (when possible) to avoid creating unnecessary function objects.
 This is not important for the client since only one connection for namespace is made.

-### ES6 #private Fields

-Methodology: Use #private fields for fields that back accessors- Ie. Fields that need to be internally reassigned, but should never be directly reassigned externally.
-If such a field does not have a get-accessor (because it doesn't need one, leave it- do not switch it to use hard privacy.

-### Field / Method Naming

 ### Logging

 To make it easier to find console log messages added temporarily, added log messages, use `console.log` for those temporarily added log messages, and `console.info` for more permanent ones.